Storm Isaac tars Louisiana beaches with oil from BP spill

 Oil has turned up anew in areas where BP has already mounted cleanup operations on beaches in Grand Isle, Port Fourchon, Elmer's Island and Grand Terre, Utsler said.

-Louisiana's coast was the hardest-hit by the spill, with about 650 miles ( 1,050 km) of oiled coastline.
+Louisiana's coast was the hardest-hit by the spill, with about 650 miles of oiled coastline.
 BP responders sprayed millions of gallons of chemical dispersants on the spill, causing oil to sink to the bottom of the Gulf.

 After hiring tens of thousands of workers and boats to scour Louisiana's coast and waters for oil in 2010, BP is also waging a public relations blitz in Gulf Coast states.
 It has purchased radio and television commercials touting Gulf beaches and restaurants as "open for business."
 In court filings, it claims that the Gulf's ecosystem is seeing a "robust recovery" from the spill.